Pregnant and Alone? Pregnant and Single

 Of course, continuing to meet with friends ☕️ or going on romantic dates 🥰 are par for the course.

+Many mothers find it a relief to know they are not the only ones going through pregnancy alone.
 That is why blogs in which single mothers share about their lives are so popular.
 They provide the opportunity to find humor in the chaos of everyday life, exchange thoughts, and encourage one another.
 Some well-known blogs are Beanstalk and The Single Mom Blog.

 Networks for Pregnant Singles and Single Moms Near Me